Addiction and Anxiety Treatment in Ventura County

 How Anxiety Relates to Addiction

-When left untreated, anxiety can drive individuals to seek relief through drugs or alcohol, often referred to as self-medication.
-These substances may temporarily reduce anxiety symptoms by altering brain chemistry and dampening the body’s stress response.
+Managing anxiety is crucial to breaking the cycle of self-medication and substance use.
+Using addictive substances may temporarily reduce anxiety symptoms by altering brain chemistry and dampening the body’s stress response.
 However, the brain quickly adapts to the presence of these substances.
 This can lead to tolerance and dependence, and eventually the person may need high amounts of the substance just to feel normal.
-Nearly 1 in 5 people with an anxiety disorder are also diagnosed with a substance use disorder.

 What is Dual Diagnosis?